Our complete wine guide for the:

-Taste: Pikolit is a full-bodied, alcohol wine with the distinct aroma of fresh fruit and acacia honey.
+Taste: Pikolit is a full-bodied wine with the distinct aroma of fresh fruit and acacia honey.
 A semi-dry or sweet Pikolit complements fruit desserts perfectly.

 GREEN SAUVIGNON (Sauvignonasse, Sauvignon Vert)

-Colour: It is of straw yellow with greenish shades.
+Colour: It is of straw colour with greenish shades.

 Scent: Medium intense aroma with the accompanying fragrance of almonds and field flowers.